rwhetten/DeepSeqAnalysis/docs/source/chromatin-structure.rst

 Additional Resources
 ********************

++ `The SEQC2 epigenomics quality control (EpiQC) study. <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02529-2>`_ Foox et al, Genome Biology 22:332, 2021. -- *This article describes results of analysis of DNA methylation patterns in seven human cell lines using three different whole-genome bisulfite sequencing procedures, the enzymatic deamination method, targeted methylation sequencing from Illumina, single-molecule direct detection of methylation from Oxford Nanopore, and Illumina microarrays.
+The data from different platforms were also analyzed with different algorithms to identify strengths and weaknesses of both platforms and algorithms.*

+\

 + `De novo assembly of the Aedes aegypti genome using Hi-C yields chromosome-length scaffolds. <http://science.sciencemag.org/content/356/6333/92.full>`_ Dudchenko et al, Science 356:92-95, 2017

 \